hendrikmi/mailmatic/README.md

 # [MailMatic](https://mailmatic.vercel.app/)

-MailMatic is a simple web app that helps users write perfect emails with ease.
-Users can submit notes in a textbox and the AI will write an email for them.
+MailMatic is a simple web app that helps you write perfect emails with ease.
+Submit a few notes and the AI will write an email for you.

 Users wihout an account can submit notes of up to 150 characters, while registered users can submit notes of up to 300 characters.
 Additionally, users are limited to a maximum of five submissions per hour.